 Here is a true gem that fell into my lap a couple of days ago – I am so grateful that I was wearing my glasses then for I could … Continue reading

-1933 On March, 11th the Jewish doctors and registrars (junior doctors) working at the 3rd Municipal Hospital Am Urban are attacked, beaten up and banned from ever returning to their … Continue reading
+1933 On March 11th Jewish doctors and registrars (junior doctors) working at the 3rd Municipal Hospital Am Urban in Kreuzberg were attacked, beaten up and banned from ever returning to … Continue reading

 Long time ago, in the days of the walk-man and GRUNDIG cassette players (if you were lucky – the not so lucky had to do with an ULTRA) that used … Continue reading